infracost/docs/docs/getting_started.md

 ### 5. Monitor cost estimates

 <ol type="i">
   <li>The following environment variable instructs the CLI to send its JSON output to Infracost Cloud.
 This is our SaaS product that builds on top of Infracost open source and works with CI/CD integrations (next step).
-It helps team leads, managers and FinOps practitioners see all cost estimates from a central place so they can help guide the team.</li>
+It enables team leads, managers and FinOps practitioners to see all cost estimates from a central place so they can help guide the team.</li>

   ```shell
   INFRACOST_ENABLE_CLOUD=true infracost diff \